-- The right to read, study, and live free from undue interference, un-reasonable noise, and other unreasonable distractions that inhibit the exercise of this right; - The right to expect that others will respect one's personal belongings; - The right to a reasonably clean environment in which to live, including the right to a smoke free environment; - The right to access one's room and to the residential facilities, except when there is a significant threat to health or safety or violation of University policy; - The right to personal privacy; - The right to have any alleged violations of policy resolved through the University Hearing and Appeals System; and - The right to be free from physical or psychological intimidation, harassment, and/or harm.
+- The right to read, study, and live free from undue interference, un-reasonable noise, and other unreasonable distractions that inhibit the exercise of this right; - The right to expect that others will respect one's personal belongings; - The right to a reasonably clean environment in which to live, including the right to a smoke free environment; - The right to access one's room and to the residential facilities, except when there is a significant threat to health or safety or violation of University policy; - · The right to personal privacy; - The right to have any alleged violations of policy resolved through the University Hearing and Appeals System; and - The right to be free from physical or psychological intimidation, harassment, and/or harm.

-RESIDENCE HALL POLICIES AND PROCEDURES
+UNIVERSITY HOUSING POLICIES AND PROCEDURES

 The policies and procedures outlined below are included in the residence and board contract between student residents and Northwestern University.
+University housing is defined as all residence halls (undergraduate and graduate), residential colleges, and special interest communities managed by Residential Services.
 As such, all residents are responsible for complying with these policies and procedures in addition to the policies outlined in the Student Code of Conduct and all other University policies.
+Fraternity and sorority houses must also comply with these policies and procedures as outlined in their individual leases with the University.
 Residents are responsible for the activities that occur in their room or apartment, regardless of whether they are present or not.
 When policy violations occur in a room or apartment, the University may follow up with all residents of that room or apartment.
 The residents who are responsible for, or whose guests or visitors are responsible for the violation, will be held responsible.